-The trends in nutrient N critical load exceedances from 1995-97 to 2014-16 are summarised in Tables 3.4-3.6.
+The trends in nutrient N critical load exceedances from 1996 to 2017 are summarised in Tables 3.4-3.6.
 The reductions in the percentage of sites with exceedance of nutrient N critical loads for one or more features, and reductions in AAE, are smaller than the reductions seen for acidity, reflecting the smaller decreases in N deposition over time.
 Reductions vary by country for the different site types.
-In Northern Ireland there is no reduction in the percentage of SACs or SPAs with critical load exceedance and a 5.3% reduction in the percentage of SSSIs with exceedance, however the maximum AAE for sites in NI has reduced by 20-30%.
-The largest reductions in the percentage of sites with exceedance are greatest in Scotland for SACs (6.5% reduction) and SSSIs (11.2% reduction), and in Wales (21.4% reduction) for SPAs, though there are fewer SPAs in Wales compared to Scotland and England.
-There is at least a 40% reduction in the maximum AAE for SACs, SPAs and SSSIs in Wales and Scotland.
+In Northern Ireland there is no reduction in the percentage of SACs or SPAs with critical load exceedance and a 5.9% reduction in the percentage of SSSIs with exceedance, with similar decreases in AAE.
+The largest reductions in the percentage of sites with exceedance are greatest in Scotland for SACs (13.4% reduction) SPAs (20.2% reduction) and SSSIs (18.6% reduction), and also in Wales (21.4% reduction) for SPAs, though there are fewer SPAs in Wales compared to Scotland and England.
+There is at least a 25% reduction in the maximum AAE for SACs, SPAs and SSSIs in all countries.